Co-lexicographically Ordering Automata and Regular Languages -- Part I: The Deterministic Width of a Regular Language

 Using the previous lemma we are now able to describe a polynomial time algorithm for computing $<_{\mathcal D}$.
 Let $G=(V,F)$ where $ V = \{(u, v)\in Q\times Q\ | \ u \neq v \} $ and $ F = \{((u',v'),(u,v)) \in V\times V \ |\ (\exists e \in \Sigma)( \delta(u',e)=u \land \delta(v',e)=v) \}$, where $|F|\leq |\delta|^2$.
 Intuitively, we will use $G$ to propagate the complement $ \not <_{\mathcal D} $ of $<_{\mathcal D}$.
 First, mark all nodes $ (u, v) $ of $G$ for which $\text{max}_{\lambda (u)} \preceq \text{min}_{\lambda (v)}$ does not hold.
 This process takes $O(|Q|^2)$ time: for any state $u$ we find the minimum and the maximum of $\lambda(u)$ by scanning the transitions of the automaton (total time $O(|\delta|))$; then we decide in constant time when $\text{max}_{\lambda (u)} \preceq \text{min}_{\lambda (v)}$ does not hold.
 Then, mark all nodes reachable on $ G $ from marked nodes.
 This can be done with a simple DFS visit of $G$, initiating the stack with all marked nodes.
 This process takes $O(|\delta|^2)$ time.
 By Lemma \ref{lem:prec_dfa_char}, the set of unmarked pairs is $<_{\mathcal D}$.
 Hence, we proved:

 \begin{lemma} Let $ \mathcal{D} = (Q, s, \delta, F) $ be a DFA.
 We can find the order $\leq_ {\mathcal{D}} $ in $ O(|\delta|^2) $ time. \end{lemma}

 It follows that also the width of a DFA is computable in polynomial time: by the following lemma from \cite{KoganParterICALP}, the width of a partial order $\le$ (and an associated $ \le $-chain partition) can always be found in polynomial time from $\le$.
+In the following results, \emph{with high probability} means with success probability at least $1-N^{-c}$, where $N$ is the size of the input and $c$ is a user-defined constant.

-\begin{lemma}[\cite{KoganParterICALP}] Let $(V,\leq)$ be a partial order.
+\begin{lemma}[ \cite{KoganParterICALP}] Let $(V,\leq)$ be a partial order.
 A smallest $ \le $-chain partition of $(V,\leq)$ and its width can be found in $\tilde O(|V|^2)$ time, with high probability. \end{lemma} \begin{proof} In \cite[Thm 1.6]{KoganParterICALP}, it is shown how to compute a minimum chain partition of a DAG with $n$ vertices and $m$ edges in $\tilde O(m + n^{3/2})$ time with high probability.
 The claim follows running this algorithm on the DAG corresponding to $(V,\leq)$, having $|V|$ nodes and $O(|V|^2)$ edges.

 \end{proof}

 \begin{corollary} Let $ \mathcal{D} = (Q, s, \delta, F) $ be a DFA.
 A co-lex order $ \le $ of width equal to $ \text{width}({\mathcal D}) $ and a corresponding $ \le $-chain partition of cardinality equal to $ \text{width}({\mathcal D}) $ can be computed in $ \tilde O(|\delta|^2) $ time with high probability. \end{corollary}